luxfi/netrunner/docs/lib.md

 ## Genesis Generation

-You can create a custom LuxGo genesis with function `network.NewLuxGoGenesis`:
+You can create a custom Luxd genesis with function `network.NewLuxdGenesis`:

 ```go
 // Return a genesis JSON where: